JOY6IX9INE/TikTok-Mass-Reporter/README.md

 ## Usage

-1. Clone the repository to your local machine.
+1. Clone or download the repository to your local machine.
 2. Install the required dependencies as mentioned above.
-3. Ensure you have a `config.json` file containing your configuration settings.
-4. Run the `main.py` script.
+3. Run the `start.bat` script.
-5. Follow the prompts to specify the number of threads and the report type.
+4. Follow the prompts to specify the number of threads and the report type.
 6. Provide the report link of the target user.
-7. The tool will start reporting the user using multiple threads.

 ## Configuration

-The `config.json` file should contain any necessary configurations, such as proxies.
+If you want to use proxy youself then put in `config.json`, in this format.

 ```json
 {